-Many professional services firms still struggle with digital marketing.
-Some are stuck in the past and believe that word-of-mouth referrals are the only way to build their business.
-In fact, traditional referrals have been in decline for years.
+Many professional services firms struggle with digital marketing.
+Some still believe that word-of-mouth referrals are the only way to build their business.
+In fact, traditional referrals have been in a slow decline for years.
 Others have invested half-heartedly in marketing technology but lack the knowledge, skills and commitment to make the most of them.
-And still other firms have gone all-in on certain tools, taking advantage of their powerful features without adopting the critical complementary tools required to deliver consistent results.
+And still other firms have gone all-in on certain technologies, taking advantage of their powerful features without adopting the critical complementary tools required to deliver consistent results.

 In this article, we will not recommend specific digital marketing platforms or technologies.
-Selecting the right technology and feature set for your business is complex and beyond the scope of this blog post.
+Selecting the right technology and feature set for your business is complex and beyond the scope of this post.
 Instead, we’ll focus on the types of marketing technologies and digital techniques today’s most successful firms use to deliver their marketing programs.
-If you are late to the digital marketing revolution, or wondering what to focus on next, this article will give you a lay of the land so you understand what technologies you need to build a digital marketing strategy that produces exceptional results.
+If you are late to the digital marketing revolution, or wonder what to focus on next, we will give you a lay of the land so you understand what types of technologies you need to build a digital marketing strategy that produces exceptional results.

 To set the stage, let’s begin with a definition.